-Effective September 28, 2016, the Company consolidated its common shares on the basis of one new post-consolidation common share for every ten (10) pre-consolidation common shares.
+The Company announced that effective September 28, 2016 at market open, the Company will consolidate its common shares on the basis of one (1) new post-consolidation common share for every ten (10) pre-consolidation common shares.
+The Company's common shares will begin trading on a post consolidated basis on the TSX Venture Exchange on September 28, 2016.
 As a result of the consolidation, the Company's currently outstanding 139,307,795 common shares will be reduced to 13,930,773 common shares.
+No fractional shares will be issued.
+Any fractions of a share will be rounded to the nearest whole number of common shares.
 The Company's name and trading symbol will remain unchanged.
 The consolidation was approved by the shareholders of the Company on September 6, 2016 and accepted by the TSX Venture Exchange on September 26, 2016.
 All the numbers for shares outstanding in the table are post-consolidation.